-In our earlier posts (here and here), we introduced the Hadoop ecosystem & explained its various components using a real world example of the retail industry.
+In our earlier posts (Big Data: Getting Started with Hadoop, Sqoop & Hive and Hadoop Learning Series – Hive, Flume, HDFS, and Retail Analysis), we introduced the Hadoop ecosystem & explained its various components using a real-world example of the retail industry.
 We now possess a fair idea of the advantages of Big Data.
-NoSQL datastores are being used extensively in real-time & Big Data applications, which is why a look into its internals would help us make better design decisions in our applications.
+NoSQL data stores are being used extensively in real-time & Big Data applications, which is why a look into its internals would help us make better design decisions in our applications.

-NoSQL datastores provide a mechanism for retrieval and storage of data items that is modeled in a non-tabular manner.
-Simplicity of design, horizontal scalability and control over availability form the motivations for this approach.
+NoSQL datastores provide a mechanism for retrieval and storage of data items that are modeled in a non-tabular manner.
+The simplicity of design, horizontal scalability and control over availability form the motivations for this approach.
 NoSQL is governed by the CAP theorem in the same way RDBMS is governed by ACID properties.

 From the AWS stable, DynamoDB is the perfect choice if you are looking for a NoSQL solution.
 DynamoDB is a “fast, fully managed NoSQL database service that makes it simple and cost-effective to store and retrieve any amount of data, and serve any level of request traffic.
-Its guaranteed throughput and single-digit millisecond latency make it a great fit for gaming, ad tech, mobile and many other applications.”
-Since it is a fully managed service, you need not worry about provisioning & managing of the underlying infrastructure.
-All the heavy-lifting is taken care for you.
+Its guaranteed throughput and single-digit millisecond latency make it a great fit for gaming, ad tech, mobile, and many other applications.”
+Since it is a fully managed service, you need not to worry about provisioning & managing of the underlying infrastructure.
+All the heavy lifting is taken care for you.

 Majority of the documentation available on the Net are how-to-get-started guides with examples of DynamoDB API usage.
 Let’s look at the thought process and design strategies that went into the making of DynamoDB.